 Autumn Magic Pollinator Collection

 This collection of plants will support pollinators in the late summer and fall.
-These easy-to-care-for perennials are water-wise and deer resistant.
-They are long-blooming and attractive to butterflies, songbirds and honeybees.
-Drought resistant/drought tolerant plants (xeric).
+These easy-to-care-for native perennials are water-wise and deer resistant, as well as long-blooming and highly attractive to butterflies, hummingbirds and honeybees.

 |Bloom Time||Mid Summer through Fall|